docsteveharris/2020-boc-grant/programme_plan.md

 The NIHR established the Health Informatics Collaborative in 2014.
 UCL/UCLH has led the Critical Care theme.[@harris2018b] I have co-led the project (with Singer/Brealey/MacCallum) since 2015.
 We have ethics (REC 14/LO/103) and CAG approval (14/CAG/1001) plus data sharing agreements for 7 UK sites (including Cambridge/GSTT-Kings/Imperial/Oxford/UCL and now the Royal Marsden and Bristol).
 Routinely collected clinical data from critical care admissions is transferred to UCL's  ISO/IEC 27001:2013 compliant [data safe haven](https://www.ucl.ac.uk/isd/services/file-storage-sharing/data-safe-haven-dsh) where it is organised, cleaned, linked to Hospital Episode Statistics ([HES](https://digital.nhs.uk/data-and-information/data-tools-and-services/data-services/hospital-episode-statistics)) to define health care utilisation and long term survival, and then made available as resource back to the critical care community.
 Since 2015, **we have curated data for >45,000 admissions to critical care with 250 data items and >250 million data points**.
 This resource has led to a series of publications[@palmer2019a; @meiring2018], and high profile presentations (Hot Topics, Intensive Care Society 2019).
 We have also launched an educational programme including datathons and training courses for clincal data scientists.[@harris] We have had a favourable review of our ethics (2019 5 year review), and ongoing support at PPI events.

-- we will extend the scope of the ethics and the collaboration agreements with participating sites to the same cohort studied under the recent 2^nd^ Sprint National Anaesthesia Project (SNAP-2 EpiCCS: Epidemiology of Critical Care after Surgery).[@moonesinghe2017] That is **patients staying in hospital overnight undergoing a surgical or interventional procedure that requires the prescence of an anaesthetist**.
+- I will extend the scope of the ethics and the collaboration agreements with participating sites to the same cohort studied under the recent 2^nd^ Sprint National Anaesthesia Project (SNAP-2 EpiCCS: Epidemiology of Critical Care after Surgery).[@moonesinghe2017] That is **patients staying in hospital overnight undergoing a surgical or interventional procedure that requires the prescence of an anaesthetist**.
-- we will expand the data specification to include **key case mix measures for peri-operative medicine** (patient comorbidites, risk factors, surgical procedures, anaesthetic techniques and intra- and post-operative complications) leveraging experience with SNAP-2, PQIP[@wagstaff2019] and NELA[@eugene2018]
+- I will expand the data specification to include **key case mix measures for peri-operative medicine** (patient comorbidites, risk factors, surgical procedures, anaesthetic techniques and intra- and post-operative complications) leveraging experience with SNAP-2, PQIP[@wagstaff2019] and NELA[@eugene2018]
-- we will standardise and generate **five high quality outcome measures** from these data (1) mortality (2) length of stay (3) planned and unplanned critical care admission and (4) POMS[@grocott2007] and (5) using the existing CCHIC permissions (HES/ONS) to define health care utilisation and long term survival
+- I will standardise and generate **five high quality outcome measures** from these data (1) mortality (2) length of stay (3) planned and unplanned critical care admission and (4) POMS[@grocott2007] and (5) using the existing CCHIC permissions (HES/ONS) to define health care utilisation and long term survival
-- we will add metadata to all drugs, orders, and treatment decisions to capture a pseudonymised identifier for the clinical decision maker to build evidence for variation in practice, and preparatory physician-prescribing preference studies[@rassen2009c]
+- I will add metadata to all drugs, orders, and treatment decisions to capture a pseudonymised identifier for the clinical decision maker to build evidence for variation in practice, and preparatory physician-prescribing preference studies[@rassen2009c]
 - the scale and scope of data collection requires hospitals that have integrated Electronic Health Records (EHRs).
 The interventional arm of the study further requires a working clinical decision support technology.
-We have already had a favourable response from approaching the Cambridge BRC (see attached letter of support from Dr Ari Ercole).
+I have already had a favourable response from approaching the Cambridge BRC (see attached letter of support from Dr Ari Ercole).

 We would see this CCHIC:Peri-op becoming the _premier international resource for observational studies of high risk surgery and peri-operative medicine_.
-Just at UCLH trust (including RNTNE, NHNN, WMS) we would expect to recruit >10,000 patients per year.
-Using the NIHR Health Informatics Collaborative network as a springboard alongside extensive and broad networks developed running SNAP-2/EpiCCS, we would seek funding to expand to further sites during the 4 years.
+Just at UCLH trust (including RNTNE, NHNN, WMS) I would expect to recruit >10,000 patients per year.
+Using the NIHR Health Informatics Collaborative network as a springboard alongside extensive and broad networks developed running SNAP-2/EpiCCS, I would seek funding to expand to further sites during the 4 years.

 - [ ] TODO see existing notes in word document that are not replicated here